Zernach/Airline-Price-Predictions/README.md

 ## 💻 How to Locally Run this Repo
 1. Download repo to local machine and `cd` into directory
-2. Run `pipenv shell` in terminal to activate the pipenv environment from the pipfile
+2. Run `pipenv install` in terminal to install the contents from Pipfile — this command will create a Pipfile.lock file of your own
+3. Run `pipenv shell` to launch the virtual environment (it may have already launched when you installed)
-3. Run `python run.py` to launch the app and host it on a local server on your machine
+3. Run `python run.py` to serve the web-app and host it on a local server on your machine

 ## 📚 Dependencies
-There's a whole list of Python libraries that are used in code.
-However, because I included a dependency management file (`pipfile`) for this project, the only two libraries that you should have to install are `pip` and `pipenv`.
-The first time you run `pipenv shell`, your computer will recognize that, in the repo, there is a `pipfile` that contains a list of libraries needed to run this web app, and will automatically install those libraries in a newly created virtual environment.
-Then each time you run it in the future, you're simply "activating" this virtual environment.
-It's convenient for everyone.
+To auto-install the dependencies for this project in a subshell virtual environment, the only two libraries that you should have to install are `pip` and `pipenv`.
+Read the `Pipfile` in this repo to view the list of dependencies that are installed when you run `pipenv install`.

 ## 🗂 Files in This Repo